 - increase the quality of recycled materials

-- improve the recycling sector's diversity and productivity
+- improve the diversity and productivity of the recycling sector

 - develop markets for recycled materials.